gochain/explorer/README.md

 This will fetch and parse the entire blockchain.

 Basic settings(environment variables):

 PORT - server port where UI is running
 MONGO_URI - url to mongo DB ('mongodb://localhost/blockDB')
 RPC_HOST - host of the gochain
 RPC_PORT - port of the gochain
-LISTEN - do not refill DB, just listen for new blocks TERMINATE_DB - will terminate the block grabber once it gets to a block it has already stored in the DB
+TERMINATE_DB - will terminate the block grabber once it gets to a block it has already stored in the DB

 ### Run:

 `npm start`